Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

 At the last second, we didn't present the creation experience, so I'll include that along with the final video we presented.

-Although I didn't favor the pace we went at, I was really happy with the quality of work I was able to turn around in a short amount of time.
-I was also able to consider all stakeholders and provide input, despite the speed.
-I was also rather flattered to have been chosen for a project with such high impact and implications.
+Although I didn't favor the pace we went at, I was really happy with the quality of work I was able to turn around in a short amount of time, and ultimately, it became successful in earning PVA a widely known, new name, Microsoft Copilot Studio.
+I was able to consider all stakeholders and provide input.
+With something so high-stakes, there's always a challenge of balancing conflicting feedback and the wants and needs from different stakeholders, which I handled well.
+I was honored to have been chosen for a project with such high impact and implications.

 There's plenty here that needs additional thinking, like how we can get deeper into the details of the wiring, additional creation entry points, and impacts on the authoring canvas.
 I'd also like to explore seeing a "wiring map", where you can visually see what's connected to what and see if that's something user's would be interested in.